Information for Undocumented Workers

 • Note: The approval process is longer if using an ITIN.

-• File an EEOC charge if any workplace rights have been violated.
-The Equal Employment Opportunity Commission (EEOC) will investigate claims regardless of the worker’s immigration status.
+• File a complaint with a government agency if any workplace rights have been violated.
+They will investigate claims regardless of the worker’s immigration status.

 Challenges for Undocumented Workers: